rstms/cfgdir/README.md

 # cfgdir
 Read envdir style configuration directory and output as JSON

-I'm a long-time fan of DJB's [envdir](https://cr.yp.to/daemontools/envdir.html)
+Project is hosted at https://github.com/rstms/cfgdir

+Inspired by djb's excellent [envdir](https://cr.yp.to/daemontools/envdir.html)

-Leverage the powerful simplicity of using the filesystem as your database, and the freedom to manipulate configuration data in any way.
+Leverage the powerful simplicity of the filesystem as your configuration database, and the freedom to fluidly manipulate configuration data from your shell.

 Unlike envdir's mechanism of running another program with the configuration in environment variables, this program outputs a stream in JSON or YAML format.
 This output can be captured in a file